hjabbar-xavor/sample-next/README.md

 >
 > ##### Benefits
 >
 > Described [sitemap construction](#sitemap-construction) and [configuration loading from Home Page structural type](#structural-types) suits better for projects being built from scratch.
-In these situations, you need to have the sitemap and configuration (pallette, font, etc.) flexible and easy manage from the headless CMS without necessity to change the code.
-This gives you flexibility to spin up the website and configure the project with no Code.
+In these situations, you need to have the sitemap and configuration (pallette, font, etc.) flexible and easily manageable from the headless CMS without necessity to change the code.
+This gives you flexibility to spin up the website and configure the project with No Code.
 >
 > [![How to Spin Up a Next.js Project with No Code](https://img.youtube.com/vi/_scByZaQjic/0.jpg)](https://www.headlesscreator.com/how-to-spin-up-a-nextjs-project-with-no-code)
 >